kangminsukdotcom/blog/content/books/weekly-review.md

 date: 2023-08-22
 ---

-I'll be publishing a weekly book review on this blog starting this Friday.
+I'll be publishing a weekly book review on this blog starting next Friday.

 My review will be deeply personal.
 There won't be a 5-star rating or structural analysis.
 I'll only share what I think is inspirational and interesting about the story.
 Nothing special, just a man's attempt to have a real conversation with another writer.